 - you’re a free sample hoarder.
 Yes, free samples are great to try-before-you-buy or for throwing in a weekend travel bag but if you’re collecting more than what is actually getting used, it’s time to purge.
 Plus, these could be going bad if they are a few years old.

 *What to do with any products or samples you no longer need and are not old?
 Donate them.

 2. Find a trusted skincare coach to review your skincare products

 Now that you have weaned down your skincare products, you’ll want to seek advice for creating your perfect skincare routine.
 It’s really hard to go it alone and you’ll need expert advice along the way.
-In my skincare spa, we encourage first-time clients to bring in all of their products for us to analyze.
-We understand that people spend their hard-earned money on products so we rarely tell people to toss anything just for the sake of selling them our own products.
-Instead, a trusted and respectable professional should help you review your products and make sure that all of the products are supporting their skincare goals.
+If you’re a first-time client somewhere, I encourage you to bring in all of your products for to be analyzed.
+A trusted and respectable professional should help you review your products and make sure that all of the products are supporting their skincare goals.
 If not, some recommendations should be made for what will.
 Ultimately, for the best results, you always want to be using products that are exclusively for your skin type.

 To find a reputable esthetician or skincare professional to act as a coach, ask friends, post a question on social for friends, or search online.
 I can confidently speak for my industry, we LOVE to help others.
 This is why we got into this profession so seek out help and you’ll quickly find it.

 3. Be sure to do a patch test if you’re trying out new skin care products